nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * `WARNING` : Can continue, but with caution
 * `INFO` : Information showing the noteworthy actions by DoIt
-* `FINE` : Details that are not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Details that are not usually noteworthy but may be useful in debugging (e.g. print the actual list instead of just its size)

 ### 4.2 Configuration

-Certain properties of DoIt can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of DoIt can be controlled (e.g. App name, logging level) through the configuration file (default: `config.json`):